Are you looking for a simple and fun way to showcase your photography and creative work on a personal portfolio website?

 What is the difference between Adobe Spark and Portfolio?

-With Adobe Spark you can make single-page websites while Portfolio allows for multiple pages.
+With Adobe Spark (now called Express) you can make single-page websites while Portfolio allows for multiple pages.
 However, with Spark, you can edit video and create graphics for social media, which you can’t do with Portfolio.